-A linear weighting method is used, in which each member of the household has the same weight.
+A linear weighting method is used, in which each member of the household aged 16 years and more has the same weight.

 All the information is collected by interview.
 The first interviews are personal interviews.
 Interviews in the second and subsequent waves are carried out by telephone, except when the family wants a personal interview or there is no telephone.
 All interviews are done with the help of portable computers.
+Since 2005 telephone interviews are carried out through CATI system that apart of the management of the telephone interviews allows to check on-line the interviews.

-The field staff comprises 318 interviewers per quarter.
+The field staff comprises 354 interviewers per quarter.

-52.9% of the interviews of persons 16-74 years old were carried out by authorised third parties.
+53.5% of the interviews of persons 16-74 years old were carried out by authorised third parties.

-The average response rate in 2005 was 80.4%.
-Refusals were 46% of the total non-response.
+The average response rate in 2006 was 80.3%.
+Refusals were 40% of the total non-response.